 Captain's Charity BBQ Sponsors

-Mr Captain would like to thank the following sponsors for their generous donations of raffle prizes or sponsorship for the forthcoming charity BBQ in aid of the Air Ambulance on 27 July:
+Mr Captain would like to thank the following sponsors for their generous donations of raffle prizes or sponsorship for the charity BBQ in aid of the Air Ambulance held on 27 July:

 The support of these sponsors has been fantastic and I am grateful to them all.
-Any further donations of prizes would be gratefully received.
-A full list of acknowledgements will be made on the evening of 27th July.
+Thank you once again.

 Photos from Recent Events 2019